Small-time asymptotics for a general local-stochastic volatility model with a jump-to-default: curvature and the heat kernel expansion: The Heat kernel expansion

 \bs From this we also obtain

 We now specialize to the two-dimensional case.
 The symmetries of the curvature tensor tell us that it has only one independent component.
-In normal coordinates one has $R_{1212}=R_{2121}=-R_{1221}=-R_{2112}=\kappa$, where $\kappa$ is the Gaussian curvature of the surface.
+At the origin in normal coordinates one has $R_{1212}=R_{2121}=-R_{1221}=-R_{2112}=\kappa$, where $\kappa$ is the Gaussian curvature of the surface.
 All the other components of $R$ vanish.
 Thus we have